-Osteoporosis is a bone disease that occurs when there is low bone mass and deterioration of bone tissue.
+Osteoporosis is a bone disease that occurs when there are low bone mass and deterioration of bone tissue.
 As a result, bones become weak and fragile.
-Affected bones, can break (fracture) with a minor injury that usually would not cause a bone to fracture.
+Affected bones can break (fracture) with a minor injury that usually would not cause a bone to fracture.

-There are many things that can contribute to bone loss in seniors.
+Many things can contribute to bone loss in seniors.
 The simple act of ageing affects bone health.
-We can’t prevent ageing, however, we can help limit exposure to things that speed up bone loss.
+We can’t prevent ageing; however, we can help limit exposure to things that speed up bone loss.

 • Decreased physical activity.